vbookshelf/myOfflineAi-PrivacyFirst/README.md

 1. On GitHub click on "<> Code".
 The select "Download Zip"
 2. Download the project folder and unzip it
-3. Inside you will find a folder named myOfflineAi-v1.1
+3. Inside you will find a folder named: myOfflineAi-PrivacyFirst-v1.2
-4. Place myOfflineAi-v1.1 on your desktop.
+4. Place myOfflineAi-PrivacyFirst-v1.2 on your desktop.

 4. Initial Setup